michaelalt2304/streamlit-website/Readme.md

  1. Confirm through until you've created your bucket.
 Copy the name and paste into the BUCKET_NAME variable in dep.py.
 1. On a terminal positioned over the oddai_website folder, type:

-type this
+On All Machines

     pip install -r requirements.txt

 19. Remove the line for the function getconn() under connect_with_connector() that starts with db=DB_NAME.
-With a terminal over that folder, type
+With a terminal over that folder, type:

+On All Machines

     streamlit run Sign_In.py